 We’re living in an era where moms with curly kids finally have enough options to choose from when it comes to curly hairstyles for kids, instead of going for the same hairstyle over and over.

-We have put together a quite long list of the very best 21 kids curly hairstyles for you to check out and get some inspiration from, but before we jump into it, let’s talk about curly hair in kids for a bit!
+We have put together a long list of the best 35 kids curly hairstyles for you to check out and get some inspiration from, but before we jump into it, let’s talk about curly hair in kids for a bit!

 How to Make Toddler Hair Curly

-You can’t simply “make” your baby have curly hair, it’s a genetic thing.
-If you, or their other parent, have curly hair, then it’s most likely your baby will have curly hair as well.
+You can’t simply “make” your baby has curly hair; it’s a genetic thing.
+If you, or their other parent, have curly hair, then it’s most likely your baby will also have curly hair.

 But keep in mind, even if you are blessed with a toddler with curly hair, chances are they might have a completely different type of curly hair than yours… Theirs might be curlier or have a softer curl than you have, and you need to be prepared to deal with that.